bradygaster-zz/downr/src/wwwroot/posts/getting-started-with-the-windows-azure-management-libraries/index.md

   <img>
 </p>
 <p>You probably noticed that I&#x2019;m preparing to add some NuGet packages to the WPF application.
 That&#x2019;s because all of the Azure Management Libraries are available as individual NuGet packages.
 I&#x2019;m going to select the
-  <a>Microsoft.WindowsAzure.Management.Libraries</a>  package, as that one will pull everything in the Management Libraries into my project.
+  <a href="http://www.nuget.org/packages/Microsoft.WindowsAzure.Management.Libraries">Microsoft.WindowsAzure.Management.Libraries</a>  package, as that one will pull everything in the Management Libraries into my project.
 If I wanted to manage one aspect of Azure rather than all of it, I&#x2019;d reference one of the more specific packages,
   like
-  <a>Microsoft.WindowsAzure.Management.WebSites</a>, which provides management functionality specific only to the Azure Web Sites component. </p>
+  <a href="http://www.nuget.org/packages/Microsoft.WindowsAzure.Management.WebSites">Microsoft.WindowsAzure.Management.WebSites</a>, which provides management functionality specific only to the Azure Web Sites component. </p>
 <p>
   <img>
 </p>